MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-acronyms.md

 2.	**Mined acronyms**.
 Mined by Microsoft Search from the user’s personal email and documents and publicly available data within the organization.

 ### Set up editorial acronyms
-Search admins can set up editorial acronyms on the [Acronyms tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch) in the  [Microsoft 365 admin center]( https://admin.microsoft.com).
+Search administrators can set up editorial acronyms on the [Acronyms tab](https://admin.microsoft.com/Adminportal/Home#/MicrosoftSearch) in the  [Microsoft 365 admin center]( https://admin.microsoft.com).
 You can add acronyms from any internal site or repository to the admin center.
 Editorial acronyms can be added to **Published** or **Draft** state:

 **Published state**.
 Acronyms are available to the organization’s employees through Microsoft Search.